 The recent announcement that the Global Mining Standards and Guidelines (GMSG) will establish a new Working Group on Chain of Custody that will “explore how Blockchain technology enhances traceability of industry commodities” got me thinking.
 How does Blockchain apply to mining, and more to the point, what are the implications for mining operations?

 The first distributed Blockchain was implemented in 2009 as a core component of bitcoin where it served as the public ledger for all transactions.
 The invention of Blockchain for bitcoin made it the first digital currency to solve the problem of double spending without the need for a central trusted authority or server.
 Its use in bitcoin has led to it being used in other applications today, including the recording of events and medical records, as well as other records-management activities like identity management and transaction processing.
-If you want some additional primers on Blockchain you can find them here at Forbes magazine, the accounting firm Grant Thornton and IBM.
+If you want some additional primers on Blockchain you can find them here at Forbes magazine and the accounting firm Grant Thornton.

 Schneider Electric is involved in several Blockchain-based initiatives from sustainability data to equipment supply chains to renewable energy, and all of these are applicable to mining or any other industry.

 The GMSG initiative however calls out multiple use cases.
 Apart from the central chain of custody, three cases in particular stand out for me as an operations person (as opposed to a commercial/ sales/ marketing perspective).
 They are (quoting from the GMSG):

 Mining companies often acquire ore from third parties to blend with their own ore.
 Blockchain can allow the automation of ore acquisition and transfer between ore suppliers and the main company, and between major ore producers and traders.